contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ####Bugfixes

+ * Temp variables finally work correctly with changers that defer a hook until some event occurs, like `(link:)`, `(click:)` and such.
+Now, you can reference temp variables inside the hook, such as in `(link:"Read")[It reads: _engraving]`, just as you can with other kinds of changers.
  * Fixed a bug where supplying multiple shortened `is` or `is not` comparisons, in a form such as `$a is $b and $c`, would produce an incorrect result.
  * Fixed a bug where the Debug View's (set:) messages were worded incorrectly when setting global variables.
  * A more useful error message is given if you write a link with no passage name (such as `[[Go->]]`).